Sayonara, Ichiro, and thanks for all the incredible memories

 Following his earlier success, Ichiro had 262 hits in the 2004 season.
 This broke the record for most hits in a single season, surpassing the previous mark of 257 by George Sisler in 1920.

 Then there are Ichiro’s clutch hits.
 On Sept.
 18, 2009, the Mariners were trailing 2-1 to the New York Yankees.
-Ichiro came up to the plate in the bottom of the ninth with two outs and a runner on
+Ichiro came up to the plate in the bottom of the ninth with two outs and a runner on first base.